 Many companies are discovering a problem when they attempt to integrate separate systems into an enterprise view of data – poor data quality.
 This discovery often leads to the development of a data governance program to create a “single version of the truth” and to present clean and reliable data to all who use it within the organization, and, where appropriate, to customers and other consumers of data external to the organization.

-A successful data governance program offers a way to manage corporate data, providing reliable, accurate, trustworthy sets of data; giving the organization a solid, reliable foundation for making business decisions.
-The development of a successful data governance effort can be viewed as a series of projects, each designed to bring order and understanding to the data captured and used across the organization.
-These projects may be aligned by business unit, by application set, by other parameters – but all data governance efforts should begin with a program vision and common goals.
+An effective enterprise data governance program provides a framework for managing organizational data assets, ensuring the delivery of reliable, accurate, and trustworthy datasets across the enterprise.
+This systematic approach establishes a robust foundation for informed business decision-making.
+The implementation of enterprise data governance can be structured as a series of targeted projects, each designed to bring order and understanding to data captured and utilized throughout the organization.
+While these projects may be aligned by business unit, application set, or other parameters, all enterprise data governance initiatives should originate from a unified program vision and shared objectives.

 All good programs begin with a vision, the articulation of the desired state to be achieved by the successful efforts of the project team(s).
 After having established the proper vision, a data governance council would write its charter, which is the statement of intent for the data governance program.
 The charter states the goals, objectives, purpose and desired results that will come from the enterprise data governance work.
 It is a high-level document and does not contain details, but it presents the reasons for embarking on the data governance program, what the goals of the program are and what results are expected to be attained over a period of time.